hacks-guide/Guide-WiiU/docs/vwii/vwii-modding.md

 We will now place the required Homebrew files on the SD Card.

 ?> **Notice**
     Your SD Card will need to be formatted as FAT32.
-If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) Allocation unit size to format it.
-It is advised that you do not label the SD Card as `wiiu` as it may cause issues with some applications.
+If your SD Card is not formatted to FAT32, use [GUIFormat](http://ridgecrop.co.uk/index.htm?guiformat.htm) with 32k (32768) Allocation unit size to format it. **Do not** label the SD Card as `wiiu` or it will cause issues with homebrew.

 ### What You Need {docsify-ignore}